tronprotocol/documentation-en/docs/mechanism-algorithm/multi-signatures.md

 ### Witness Permission

 Super representatives can use this permission to manage block producing.
-Only witness account has this permission.
+Only SR(Super Representative) account has this permission.

 Usage scenario example:
 A super representative deploys a witness node on cloud server.
 In order to keep the account on the cloud server safe, you can only give the block producing permission to the account you put on cloud server.
 Because this account only owns  block producing permission, no TRX transfer permission, so even if the account on the cloud server is leaked, the TRX will not be lost.